LeviOdom/levi-grittemplate/README.txt

 Proto-personal website for resume/CV, portfolio, and blog.
 From template created by designseer.com (https://designseer.com/themes/grit/).
+Modified by Levi Odom.

 Original Readme:
 ----------------------------------------------------------